TELEPHONE No. 711

 INTRODUCTION

 This Instruction describes the Telephone No. 711 and outlines its application and installation.
-For use on Automatic Systems the Telephone No. 711 is superseded by the Telephone No 741.
+For use on Automatic Systems the Telephone No. 711 was superseded by the Telephone No 741.
 (See TI C3 B1025.)

 DESCRIPTION

-The Telephone No. 711... is a wall telephone incorporating the 700 type telephone circuit.
+The Telephone No. 711 is a wall telephone incorporating the 700 type telephone circuit.
 It is supplied without a cord or a block terminal and cable connections to it are made via a hole in the telephone base.
 A Handset No. 3 is used and this rests across the top of the instrument to operate the two gravity- switch plungers.
-The two tines of the cradle provide 'off hook' positions.
-The picture shows a GEC produced Telephone No. 711.
+The two tines of the cradle provide 'off hook' positions for the handset to hang on.

 FACILITIES